kswedberg/jquery-expander/readme.md

 onCollapse: null // function(byUser) {}
 ```

-## Known Issue
+## Known Issues

-A couple people have reported (in [issue #24](https://github.com/kswedberg/jquery-expander/issues/24)) that if you use `fadeIn` and `fadeOut` for the `expandEffect` and `collapseEffect` options, the plugin appears to cause IE9 (and possibly older IEs) to crash after repeatedly expanding and collapsing some text.
-Since the plugin itself doesn't do much when expanding/collapsing, my hunch (confirmed by one of the reporters) is that the crash has to do with animating the opacity of elements.
-I haven't been able to reproduce the problem on my machine, which leads me to believe that certain graphics settings in Windows must also be contributing to the bug.
-In any case, if this is a concern for you, avoid using fades for those effects options.
+* A couple people have reported (in [issue #24](https://github.com/kswedberg/jquery-expander/issues/24)) that if you use `fadeIn` and
+`fadeOut` for the `expandEffect` and `collapseEffect` options, the plugin
+appears to cause IE9 (and possibly older IEs) to crash after repeatedly
+expanding and collapsing some text.
+Since the plugin itself doesn't do much
+when expanding/collapsing, my hunch (confirmed by one of the reporters) is
+that the crash has to do with animating the opacity of elements.
+I haven't
+been able to reproduce the problem on my machine, which leads me to believe
+that certain graphics settings in Windows must also be contributing to the
+bug.
+In any case, if this is a concern for you, avoid using fades for those
+effects options.

 ## Demo